-1. Analyse operational situations and devise approaches that may improve performance of the business management aspects of an organisation.
-2. Generate ideas for new business management activity and evaluate the feasibility of those ideas.
-3. Evaluate the business environment and make judgements as to how business activity might be adjusted to respond to those changes.
-4. Act independently in constructing own learning models, plan and undertake tasks, and accept accountability for own learning decisions.
-5. Identify accurately those issues which require research, and apply appropriate methodologies using a variety of sources.
-D. Deploy the following transferable skills: 1.
-Communicate in writing appropriate for specific academic and professional audiences.
-2. professional audiences.
-Reference all source materials consistently and accurately using the 2.
-3. professional audiences.
-Reference all source materials consistently and accurately using the Harvard referencing system.
-2. 3.
-4. professional audiences.
-Reference all source materials consistently and accurately using the Harvard referencing system.
-Present effectively for specific academic and professional audiences.
-Productively use appropriate information and communications 2.
-3. 4.
-5. professional audiences.Reference all source materials consistently and accurately using the Harvard referencing system.Present effectively for specific academic and professional audiences.Productively use appropriate information and communications technology.
+- 3. Evaluate the business environment and make judgements as to how business activity might be adjusted to respond to those changes. - 4.
+Act independently in constructing own learning models, plan and undertake tasks, and accept accountability for own learning decisions. - 5.
+Identify accurately those issues which require research, and apply appropriate methodologies using a variety of sources.

-8. Manage time and prioritise workloads.
+D. Deploy the following transferable skills:

+- 1. Communicate in writing appropriate for specific academic and professional audiences. - 2.
+Reference all source materials consistently and accurately using the Harvard referencing system. - 3.
+Present effectively for specific academic and professional audiences. - 4.
+Productively use appropriate information and communications technology. - 5.
+Work independently. - 6.
+Problem solving skills - 7.
+Research skills and the use of modern online electronic sources and databases. - 8.
+Manage time and prioritise workloads.